 # React in Markdown \[Compose MDX pages with React components]

-## Import Public Vocs Components
+## Vocs Components

 Vocs exports React components such as `Badge`, `Callout`, `Card`, `Cards`, `Link`, `Tab`, and `Tabs`.
 Import them from `vocs` like any other React module.